Time Until Next Dispatch order Before 4PM for same day dispatch

 A standard creatine loading stage recommends that 0.3g of creatine per kilogram of body weight is consumed each day for 5-7 days.
 For example, if you weigh 70kg, this would be calculated as follows: 0.3 x 70 = 21g per day.

 This load phase daily dose is usually split over 3 or 4 doses in a day.
-This helps ensure that no digestive discomfort is experienced during the loading phase.
+This helps ensure that no digestive discomfort is experienced during the creatine loading phase.

 A standard maintenance phase recommends that 0.03g of creatine per kilogram of body weight is consumed every day.
 For example, if you weigh 70kg, this would be calculated as follows: 0.03 x 70 = 2.1g per day.